EiffelFly/poe-lake-of-kalandra-reading-list/README.md

 ## Reddit posts

+### 2020-09-18

+- [Another Chinese company made almost complete mobile-pc POE knockoff, with full p2w, gacha and pity pulls, obviously.
+So I decided to take this opportunity and figure out if this piece of software did anything better than POE!
+This project took "a bit longer" than I initially expected (about 2 weeks) [u/Apxa]](https://www.reddit.com/r/pathofexile/comments/xhgdkr/another_chinese_company_made_almost_complete/)

 ### 2022-09-17

 - [Topic about gearing charaters.
 The state of market suppy for minmaxing and "finishing builds" is atrocious!
 Nobody is crafting.
 The market and trading for above average items never felt worse. [u/npavcec]](https://www.reddit.com/r/pathofexile/comments/xfvpu9/topic_about_gearing_charaters_the_state_of_market/)